MartinThoma/MartinThoma.github.io/_posts/2014-03-25-project-glooseberry.md

 ## Current campaign status
 You can see the current campaign status [here](http://gooseberry.blender.org/#stats).

-By now (25th of March, 13:37) there are 809 that supported this campaign and 65,780 Euro were pledged.
+By now (25th of March, 13:37) there are 809 people that supported this campaign and 65,780 Euro were pledged.

 Let me know in comments when you supported the campaing: [support now](https://cloud.blender.org/gooseberry/pledge).